Kidnote Featuring Graphic Novels Kicks off Labor Day Weekend Festivities

 PEN America Immigration Keynote and Track

 In partnership with PEN America, DBF has dedicated its Friday night Keynote and an entire track of author programs to the topic of immigration.
-Richard Blanco, the fifth person in U.S. history selected to write and deliver an inaugural poem, will be joined by Rigoberto González, author of 17 books of poetry and prose, and Gabriela Ventura Baeza, executive editor of Arte Publico Press.
+Richard Blanco, the fifth person in U.S. history selected to write and deliver an inaugural poem, will be joined by Rigoberto González, author of 17 books of poetry and prose, and Gabriela Baeza Ventura, executive editor of Arte Publico Press.
 The panel will discuss Latinx writing and immigration, the power of literature to effect change, who gets to call a country home, and the value of providing opportunities for uncensored expression.

 “We are thrilled to be partnering with the AJC Decatur Book Festival this year to produce important and timely conversations around the topic of immigration,” said Katie Zanecchia, National Outreach Program Director at PEN America.
 “As an organization working at the intersection of human rights and literature, PEN America believes in the transformative power of the written word and proudly joins DBF in celebrating these authors who are shining a spotlight on an urgent human rights issue of our time.”